QuickBooks Blog

 After deducting business expenses, the next step is to find out how much you should save for your taxes and other liabilities.

-1. Your fixed expenses like rent or mortgage.
+1. Your fixed expenses like rent or mortgage

 2. Your variable expenses that are necessary for living and that change each month.
 For instance, groceries, phone bills, cable TV, dining expenses, etc.

-3. Your personal and professional priorities, and how much money would let you live the life you want without jeopardising your business’ success.
+3. Your personal and professional priorities, and how much money would let you live the life you want without jeopardising your business’ success

 How Am I Taxed As The Owner Of A Single-Member LLC?

-Therefore, there is no need for you as a single owner LLC to file a separate tax return for the LLC.
+Therefore, there is no need for you, as a single owner LLC, to file a separate tax return for the LLC.
 The profits and losses of the LLC are passed on to you, and you are required to report the LLC income on your tax return.

-Accordingly, you will be considered as an employee of your single-member LLC and may have to pay yourself a salary in place of a draw.
+Besides being classed as a disregarded entity, you can have your LLC be classed as a corporation.
+As such, you will be considered as an employee of your single-member LLC and may have to pay yourself a salary in place of a draw.

 A person sitting at a desk with a laptop.